 Children learn through both structured activities and play.
 Traditional and Montessori teaching methods are introduced.
 The Catechesis of the Good Shepherd engages the child in developing a life-long relationship with Jesus.
 Kindness is a virtue that is learned and celebrated daily through our themes, words and actions.

 Our 3 year old class meets Monday, Wednesday, and Friday of each week.
-There are two options for students; a 3-day class held on Tuesday, Wednesday and Thursday, or a 5-day class held Monday through Friday.
-Both sessions run from 8:00 a.m.-2:45 p.m.
+There are two options for 4 year old students; a 3-day class held on Tuesday, Wednesday and Thursday, or a 5-day class held Monday through Friday.
+All classes run from 8:00 a.m.-2:45 p.m.
 Before and after care is offered Monday through Friday.

 The full day kindergarten program offers a strong academic course of study that is designed to accommodate the developmental stages of the young learner.
 This child-centered program meets and exceeds the state and diocesan standards for content learning.
 Center time play and other special themed programs and activities encourage cooperative learning, stimulate independent thinking and help foster a love of learning.